Queanbeyan East: Geography

 The suburb is a mixed residential and industrial zone, incorporating Queanbeyan's (and one of the region's largest) manufacturing and general industrial hubs along the eastern length of Yass Road.

 East Queanbeyan is predominantly residential however, featuring a mix of high density units and free standing homes.
 In recent years a number of new mini housing estates have been completed (or are under construction), adding significantly to the population, and providing new housing stock.
 Additionally a new high density residential complex has been completed adjacent to the Queanbeyan River.

 The Goulburn-Bombala railway passes from east to west through the north of the suburb.

 Amenities

 The suburb contains a small general shopping strip, consisting of several major brand outlets.
 Queanbeyan East Public School and Queanbeyan TAFE both reside in East Queanbeyan, as do a number of significant and popular playing grounds, including the city's largest sports ground, Seiffert Oval.
 The suburb is notable for the number of playing grounds and general parkland within it.

 Additionally, East Queanbeyan is home to a lawn bowls club, a number of restaurants, several motels, and borders the Queanbeyan Golf Club.

+The River Motel Queanbeyan borders the river and is located directly opposite the Queanbeyan Leagues Club, situated across the river.
 The Airport Motor Inn lies just inside the city, close by the railway line which forms the border with the Australian Capital Territory.